vmware/kube-fluentd-operator/README.md

 ### Reusing output plugin definitions (since v1.6.0)

-Sometimes you only have a few valid options for log sinks: a dedicated S3 bucket, the ELK stack you manage etc. The only flexibility you're after is letting namespace owners filter and parse their logs.
+Sometimes you only have a few valid options for log sinks: a dedicated S3 bucket, the ELK stack you manage, etc. The only flexibility you're after is letting namespace owners filter and parse their logs.
 In such cases you can abstract over an output plugin configuration - basically reducing it to a simple name which can be referenced from any namespace.
 For example, let's assume you have an S3 bucket for a "test" environement and you use loggly for a "staging" environment.
 The first thing you do is define these two output at the `kube-system` level:

 ```xml
 kube-system.conf: